 |Common fees||Monthly maintenance fee, overdraft fee, out-of-network ATM fee||Monthly maintenance fee, minimum balance charge, savings withdrawal limit fee|

 |Minimum balance||Varies by bank||Varies by bank|

-The downside, however, is that banks typically don’t pay interest on money stored in checking accounts.
-So there’s not a lot of opportunity to grow your money.
+The downside, however, is that banks typically don’t pay interest on money in checking accounts.
+As a result, money in checking accounts doesn’t grow.

-When shopping around for a new checking account, there are two key features to look for:
+When shopping around for a checking account, there are three key features to look for:

-- No monthly maintenance fee (or easy ways to waive them)
+- No monthly maintenance fees (or easy ways to waive them).

-It’s also worth checking to see if there’s a sign-up bonus available.
-Typically, you can earn anywhere from $100 to $500 by simply opening a new checking account and setting up direct deposits.
+It’s also worth finding out if a new account sign-up bonus is available.
+You may be able to earn $100 to $500 — or more, when you open a checking account and set up direct deposit.